bloxstreet/support/guides/training-guide.md

 * Trainers will answer any inquiries from LRs once teleportation has been completed.
 * Once the host claims using the GUI, all trainers are required to go inside the Training Center and find an available counter.
 Low Ranks should enter the building and stand on the red lines.
 * Hosts are required to select a trusted HR to announce training at the store.
 * Trainers should not rush through the script.
 Allow your LRs to have time to read the information you’re providing them.
+* Trainers and hosts should not be chatting or joking around with each other during the training session and before LRs join.
+* If trainers and hosts need to chat, they should do so in the communications server, not in-game.
+* Each LR may only go AFK for up to three minutes.
+Each LR may only go AFK up to two times per training session.
+* LRs should use the handto system during the Cafe Test.

 ## Rank Information
 {: .text-red-300 }